 Spending a weekend in London is a good start but if you want to properly explore the city, you will need to stay for at least 5 days in the city.
-If you’re planning to do some day trips from London, you can stay even longer!
+If you’re planning to do a few day trips from London, you can stay even longer!

 25. Abu Dhabi, UAE